xer0-1ne/envoi/README.md

 # Envoi

-A PHP-based flat file blogging system with shareability, simplicity, and versatility in mind.
+Envoi is (will be) a PHP-based flat file blogging system with shareability, simplicity, and versatility in mind.

 ## Goal:
 To create a simple blog platform that will automatically share content on various social media services automatially.